MMachado05/awesome-firefox-addons/README.md

 * [Video DownloadHelper](https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/?utm_medium=firefox-desktop&utm_source=firefox-suggest)
 * [OneTab](https://addons.mozilla.org/en-US/firefox/addon/onetab/) (hasn't been updated in a while and some users are complaining about losing their tabs.)
+* [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) (everything TST can do, Sidebery seems to do better, all while using less memory.)